Hebrew Immersion in Camp

 Why Learn Hebrew

 Hebrew is becoming increasingly relevant in the world of international business, and mastery of the Hebrew language has pragmatic benefits as Israel’s influence in world markets continues to expand.
-Israel has the third-greatest number of companies listed on the NASDAQ exchange, and is recognized worldwide as an indicator of the cutting-edge of industry developing the technology of the future.
-Israel is a giant when it comes to innovation: a global leader in R&D spending and VC investment, and home to global R&D centers for the likes of Google, Apple and IBM.
+Israel has the third-largest number of companies listed on the NASDAQ exchange, and is recognized worldwide at the cutting-edge of industry developing the technology of the future.
+Israel is a giant when it comes to innovation: a global leader in R&D spending and VC investment, and home to global R&D centers for the likes of Google, Apple, and IBM.
 In light of Israel’s growing influence and prominence, fluency in Hebrew and modern secular Israeli culture is a profound asset for students’ futures.

 Hebrew is also a desirable language to know for those pursuing a career in government and in areas such as diplomacy, intelligence, and the military.
-The U.S. Government has, in fact, designated Hebrew a critical language and a number of its agencies offer scholarships and grants to students pursuing studies in this and other non-Western languages considered critical to U.S. security.
+Various departments and agencies of the United States government consider Hebrew an important language, and several offer scholarships and grants to students pursuing studies in this and other non-Western languages considered critical to U.S. security.

 An Exciting Challenge

-According to ACTFL’s four categories of languages, Hebrew is the third most difficult group for English speakers (more difficult than languages like Spanish and German, equally challenging as Russian and Turkish, and less challenging than languages like Arabic and Chinese).
-Taking Hebrew is an exciting challenge that will promote positive brain development in students.
+According to ACTFL’s four categories of languages, Hebrew is the third most difficult group for English speakers (more difficult than languages like Spanish and German, equally as challenging as Russian and Turkish, and less challenging than languages like Arabic and Chinese).
+Learning Hebrew, then, is an exciting intellectual challenge for adult learners that promotes positive brain development in students.

 Adapted from the Steinhardt Foundation for Jewish Life